 The Railroad also maintained its forward momentum during the year in the areas of safety and customer service.
 The Federal Railroad Administration reportable injury rate and crossing incidents decreased to all-time records for the Railroad.
-Service performance and customer satisfaction also set new records in 2001 as the Railroad continued to expand innovative rail service offerings for its customers.
-The Railroad was chosen as one of thirteen finalists for the prestigious Malcolm Baldrige National Quality Award and received numerous awards during the year recognizing excellence in customer service and employee relations.
+Service performance and customer satisfaction also set new records in 2002 as the Railroad continued to expand innovative rail service offerings for its customers.
+The Railroad was chosen as a finalist for the prestigious Malcolm Baldrige National Quality Award for the second straight year and received numerous awards recognizing excellence as a quality service provider.